 Roosevelt

-Whenever I finish my last putt on Roosevelt, I feel I've accomplished something meaningful - like I took on a force of nature.
-That regardless of my score, this course imparts a test worthy of my best effort.
-Next time here I should wear some vintage Rough Rider gear instead of a silly golf shirt - Bully!
+So, when departing the starter shack, be sure to speak softly, but carry a big stick!
+This is a course that rewards patience, restraint, and commitment.
+When I finish my last putt here, I feel like I’ve accomplished something meaningful - like I took on a force of nature.
+Regardless of my score, Roosevelt delivers a test worthy of my best effort.
+Maybe next time I play I’ll wear some vintage Rough Rider gear instead of a silly golf shirt.
+Bully!

 Toughest to Easiest: